st10490392/WEDE/README.md

 - **Products Page** – Placeholder message for future products.
 - **README Update** – Expanded documentation with proposal alignment and references.
 - **Final Fixes** – CSS polish, accessibility labels, consistent footer.
+## 🧩 JavaScript Enhancements (Part 3 – Step 4)

+For Part 3, I implemented several JavaScript-based enhancements to improve user experience:

+### 1. Accordion (FAQ section)
+Implemented a collapsible accordion so users can expand and close questions easily.

+### 2. Lightbox Image Viewer
+Added a lightbox gallery for viewing images in a larger, centred modal overlay.

+### 3. Smooth Scrolling Animation
+Used JavaScript to animate scroll behaviour between navigation sections.

+### 4. Dynamic Content Loading
+Implemented a script that loads content (such as signals or job listings) from a JavaScript array.

+### 5. Search Filtering
+Added basic search filtering for content on the signals page using JavaScript DOM manipulation.

+These enhancements improve interactivity, accessibility, and overall user experience.

+## 🔧 Implementation Explanation

+The website was built using HTML, CSS and JavaScript.
+The structure includes five main pages:
+- index.html
+- jobs.html
+- signals.html
+- products.html
+- contact.html

+The navigation bar, footer and colour scheme (blue & white) remain consistent across all pages.

+JavaScript was used to add interactivity such as:
+- Accordion on the Signals FAQ section
+- Smooth scrolling
+- Lightbox gallery feature (if added)
+- DOM manipulation for dynamic content (if added)

+All forms submit using Formspree.
+CSS ensures responsiveness across mobile, tablet, and desktop.

 ---